gregschmit/rails-rest-framework/guide/03_controllers/index.md

 ### Root Controller Pattern

-It's typically best to dedicate a controller for the API root so that root-specific actions and configuration don't propagate through inheritance to every resource controller.
+It's typically best to dedicate a controller for the API root so that root-specific actions stay isolated from resource controllers.
 A common layout:

 ```text
 app/controllers/